More nifty sites marrying live data to maps – WeatherBonk

 Mashups, more yummy than cake.

-The post "WeatherBonk – Weather / Maps Mashed Up" was originally cracked open and scrambled from a rotten egg at CogDogBlog (http://cogdogblog.com/2006/12/weatherbonk/) on December 21, 2006.
+The post "WeatherBonk – Weather / Maps Mashed Up" was originally pulled charred and crispy from a smoky charred oven at CogDogBlog (http://cogdogblog.com/2006/12/weatherbonk/) on December 21, 2006.